ianpetrarca/hicetnunc_api_guide/README.md

 # Hicetnunc / Better Call Dev API Guide
 > A guide for using the Better Call Dev API to query and parse hic et nunc data.

+## General Info
+This project was created to showcase how to query and parse hicetnunc OBJKT data rom the Better Call Dev REST API.
+Using these methods you can build auxilary experiences for your hicetnunc creations on a website or Node.js server.

 ```ruby
 async function getTokenInfo(id){
     try {